 Link or Unlink the GBP and Ads accounts:

-Linking and unlinking accounts are seamless procedures to require the click of a button.
+Linking and unlinking accounts are seamless procedures that require the click of a button.

-Allow more than one person to have access to a GBP by sending permission to administrators who will access the GBP through their email.
+Allow more than one person to access a GBP by sending permission to administrators who will access the GBP through their email.
 This is found under “Users.”

 Business owners should always own their Google Business Profile.
-Even if a marketing agency sets up or maintains an account by creating one owner, they will receive messages from customers.
+Even if a marketing agency sets up or maintains an account by creating one owner, they will receive customer messages.

-Now that the Google Business profile is set up, continue to optimize it frequently.
+Now that the Google Business profile is set up, it’s best to continue to optimize it frequently.
 This includes more than monitoring and responding to customer reviews.